Chapter 7 - General Finance Provisions

 System administration will monitor the fiscal soundness of auxiliary enterprises through normal budgetary reviews.

-Part 8.
-Revenue Fund.
-This procedure shall be applied in coordination of Procedure 7.3.5, Revenue Fund Management.
+This procedure must be applied in coordination with Procedure 7.3.5 Revenue Fund Management.

 - Policy 7.3 Financial Administration